linusromland/LiveMessenger/README.md

 *** ***Currently in development*** ***

 LiveMessenger is a site that automatically shows new messages without reload required.
-It also has a secure login system with passportJS and saves messages in a MongoDB Database. <br>
+It also has a secure login system with passportJS and saves messages in a MongoDB Database. <br><br>
 Live preview is available on:
 > https://livemsg.romland.space/